zsparal/api-documentation/source/overview/common-data-types.rst

 Address object
 --------------
-In the v2 endpoints, an address object is always represented as follows.
+In the v2 endpoints, an address object includes at least the following fields.

 .. list-table::
    :widths: auto